 The best employee achievement rewards have concrete criteria.
 This could be as straightforward as number of sales made or number of customer complaints resolved.
-For example, consider a “rating system” in an innovation category.
+For example, as part of your employee recognition program, consider “rating systems” in an innovation category.
 Employees would be rated on several criteria using a pre-determined scale.
 For less tangible awards, like those related to company values, surveys or a voting system are good methods.

 In order for your employee achievement awards to be motivational and help your business goals, your workers need to know what they need to do to win.
 Criteria should be specific, documented and accessible to all employees.

-A completely democratic process works well for employee recognition awards involving company values and culture, like leadership, social awareness or work ethic.
-Send out a survey to all employees and take a vote.
-It’s simple and representative.
+A completely democratic process works well for an employee recognition program and awards involving company values such as leadership, social awareness or work ethic.
+Simple and representative, just send out a survey to all employees and take a vote.